hoenn/ynab-metrics/README.md

 By default: Grafana will run on port 3000, Prometheus on 9090, and the ynab-metrics exporter on 8080.

-The `ynab-metrics/config.json` file will be mounted and used to run the ynab-metrics container the `ynab-metrics/docker/prometheus/prometheus.yml` config is used for prometheus.
+The `ynab-metrics/config.json` file will be mounted and used to run the ynab-metrics container.
+The `ynab-metrics/docker/prometheus/prometheus.yml` config is used for prometheus.